Enhypen: 2022: Dimension series, Manifesto: Day 1, first world tour, and Sadame

-On July 21, Belift announced that member Jay tested positive for COVID-19; the same day, the label confirmed that member Jake also tested positive.
-On July 22, Belift confirmed that member Heeseung also tested positive for COVID-19.
-On July 27, Belift announced Jay and Jake had fully recovered and ended quarantine, resuming their activities on the same day.
-On July 28, the label confirmed Heeseung also fully recovered and ended quarantine, resuming his activities on the same day.

-On August 12, Esquire Korea officially announced that Enhypen would be on the cover of its September 2022 issue.

-On August 15, Belift announced that member Sunoo was would not participate in the last fan signing event on the same day due to health issues.
-Two days later on August 17, it was announced Sunoo would not be able to fly to Los Angeles for the group's performance at KCON.

-On August 18, Major League Baseball team Los Angeles Dodgers announced that Enhypen would throw out the ceremonial first pitch at their game against Miami Marlins at Dodger Stadium in Los Angeles, California on August 19.

-On August 24, Belift announced that member Sunoo had recovered and would resume his activities on the same day.
+On August 17, it was announced Sunoo would not be able to fly to Los Angeles for the group's performance at KCON for health reasons.
+Two days later, Enhypen threw out the ceremonial first pitch for Major League Baseball team Los Angeles Dodgers at their game against Miami Marlins at Dodger Stadium in Los Angeles, California.
+On August 24, Belift announced that Sunoo had recovered and would resume his activities on the same day.
 On August 27, the teaser for "One in a Billion", from the official soundtrack for the webtoon Dark Moon: The Blood Altar, was released; the song premiered on September 3, and the music video and digital single were officially released on September 6.
 On October 18, was announced that Enhypen's first world tour would be extended through January and February 2023 with concerts in Philippines and Thailand.

 On October 26, Enhypen's first Japanese studio album Sadame was released through Universal Music Japan with nine tracks: the original Japanese songs "Always" and "Forget Me Not", the Japanese versions of "Blessed-Cursed" and "Future Perfect (Pass the Mic)", and the Japanese version "Polaroid Love" as a CD-only bonus track.
 Sadame also contained the original Japanese song "Make the Change", which was selected as the theme song for the second season of the Tokai TV and Fuji TV Japanese drama Saikou no Obahan Nakajima Haruko, which began airing on October 8.
 The song was digitally pre-released on October 12.

 On November 16, it was announced that two shows in Japan were added to Enhypen's world tour at Kyocera Dome in Osaka.
 On November 28, the song "Zero Moment"—performed by members Heeseung, Jay and Jake—was released as a part of the theme songs for the ENA and Genie TV Korean drama Summer Strike, which began airing in November 21.